xt4k/xt4k/README.md

 <h3 align="center">An certified Automation QA engineer with developer experience</h3>
 <h4 align="left" color="black">In a few words:</h4>
-<h5>I am AQA engineer with 10+ years experience in web/mobile/desktop applications testing - automated and manual.</h5>
-<h5>I have extensive experience working with multi-level automated test frameworks, including building from scratch or developing existing ones.I can create a system for automatic product quality control, or bring new solutions/approaches to an existing one.</h5>
+<h5>I am AQA engineer with 10+ years experience in web/mobile/desktop applications testing - automated and manual.
+I have extensive experience working with multi-level automated test frameworks, including building from scratch or developing existing ones.I can create a system for automatic product quality control, or bring new solutions/approaches to an existing one.</h5>
 <h4 align="center">About "building from the scratch" experience - At on one of my projecta I have developed **from the scratch** a high-efficient modern cloud-based CI-CD system with automated testing, integrated to project control tools (like Jira, Test Rail, Confluence) and communication tools (like MS Teams, e-mail, Telegram, Skype, etc..). </h4>